-Full Service Partnerships (FSP): MHSA aims to serve up to one hundred and ten (110) FSPs can be served at one time with these funds.
+Full Service Partnerships (FSP): MHSA aims to serve up to one hundred and ten (110) FSPs with these funds.
 FSP services are provided by a network of mental health contract providers.
 These services are targeted to those with SMI.
 Priority is given to the underserved Native American and Latino communities with the goal of reducing disparities within these communities.
 Outreach and engagement are utilized where needed.
 FSP services can be utilized by qualifying individuals that are indigent or uninsured.